Dead Space is the definitive remake of a horror classic — and a must-play for new and old fans alike | CNN Underscored

 While the original Dead Space had little trouble scaring the pants off PlayStation 3 and Xbox 360 players, the next-gen remake significantly ups the ante, fostering a nerve-fraying atmosphere that’ll undoubtedly host our future nightmares.
 And that’s before you encounter your first Necromorph, corpse-reanimating creeps that make run-of-the-mill zombies seem about as threatening as Mister Rogers.

-Not-so-subtle warnings aside, it’s the expert use of light and shadows that consistently elevate the ship’s goosebumps-inducing details.
+Not-so-subtle warnings aside, it’s the expert use of light and shadows that consistently elevates the ship’s goosebump-inducing details.
 The gore-soaked setting is complemented by incredibly unsettling, moody lighting effects that literally had us flinching in our seats.
 Our first genuine fright didn’t come from a grotesque Necromorph attempting to skewer us with its spiky appendages, but an innocuous silhouette cast by protagonist Clarke.
-Toss in plenty of realistic fire, smoke, steam, sparks, fog, and other immersion-cranking elements, and Dead Space’s haunted hunk of junk needn’t rely on its crew of mutated corpses to deliver its scares.
+Toss in plenty of realistic fire, smoke, steam, sparks, fog and other immersion-cranking elements, and Dead Space’s haunted hunk of junk needn’t rely on its crew of mutated corpses to deliver its scares.

 Of course, this visually striking living nightmare is further supported by equally engrossing audio work.
 Beyond the blood-curdling screams, groans, and cries of your alien antagonists — and the unfortunate souls they’ve already encountered — the game’s peppered with subtler sounds capable of testing the limits of our increasingly fragile psyches.
 Many of these cues, like the chilling “flatline” that triggers upon death, cleverly creep through the PlayStation 5’s DualSense controller.